RobBotato/RobBotato/README.md

-- 👋 Hi, I’m @RobBotato, and I can code things!
+- 👋 Hi, I’m @RobBotato, and I love coding :D
-- 👀 I’m interested in Minecraft, chess, coding.
+- 👀 I’m interested in Minecraft, Chess, and Coding.
 (I'm insane at mc pvp)
-- 🌱 I’m currently learning in-depth pygame.
+- 🌱 I’m currently learning in-depth pygame and simple minecraft plugins/mods.
-- 💞️ I’m looking to collaborate on making a game.
+- 💞️ I’m looking to collaborate on making a video games and unique plugins/mods.
 - 📫 How to reach me?
 Add me on discord: Botato#7554

 <!---